furrtek/SiliconRE/Konami/007121/README.md

 # Scroll RAM

 May be used for row or column scrolling.
-A row or column = 8 pixels.
+A row or column is 8 pixels.

-Row scrolling: register 0 (X scroll) is overridden.
-Column scrolling: register 2 (Y scroll) is overridden.
+* Row scrolling: register 0 (X scroll) is overridden.
+* Column scrolling: register 2 (Y scroll) is overridden.

-Not a regular RAM block, but 288 latches to store 32 9-bit values (only 8 bits used for column scrolling).
+It is not a regular RAM block, but 288 latches to store 32 9-bit values (only 8 bits used for column scrolling).

-The latch data input comes from a 2-to-1 mux to either store a new value written by the CPU, or the value from SCROLL_OUTx (previous one ?)
+The latch data input comes from a 2-to-1 mux to either store a new value written by the CPU, or the value from SCROLL_OUTx (to keep the previous one)

+Memory mapping:
+* 20:3F = lower 8 bits
-Scroll RAM: 20~3F = low 8 bits, 40~5F = highest bit in b0
+* 40:5F = highest bit in b0

 x01x xxxx = low
 x10x xxxx = high